libpd/pd-for-android/README.md

 1. Make sure the Android SDK and NDK tools are installed and that Android Studio is properly configured to use them
 1. Clone and initialize this repository as per steps 1-3 above
 1. Create a new Android Studio project by importing `settings.gradle` from the pd-for-android root folder: `File > New > Import Project...`
-1. Open the Gradle Toolbar and run the task assembleRelease in the project :PdCore
+1. Open the Gradle Toolbar and run the task assembleRelease in the project :pd-core